Alaric's Flames

 Alaric and his Visigoths had originally served as foederati (allied troops) for the Eastern Empire, but broken promises and political manipulation had turned them hostile.
 By 408 CE, they had entered Italy, demanding land and recognition.
 The weak Western Emperor Honorius, safely ensconced in Ravenna, repeatedly refused to negotiate seriously with Alaric.

 The empire's military resources were stretched thin.
 Many of the best troops had been withdrawn from the frontier to fight in civil wars between rival claimants to the imperial throne.
-The traditional Roman system of citizen-soldiers had long since given way to professional armies increasingly staffed by Germanic mercenaries – some of whom had more loyalty to their own commanders than to Rome.
+The traditional Roman system of citizen-soldiers had long since given way to professional armies increasingly staffed by Germanic mercenaries, some of whom had more loyalty to their own commanders than to Rome.

-Meanwhile, Rome itself had ceased to be the actual seat of imperial power.
+Rome itself had also ceased to be the actual seat of imperial power.
 Though still symbolically important, the city's practical political significance had diminished as emperors preferred to rule from more strategically located cities like Milan and Ravenna.
 This left Rome, despite its massive walls and centuries of fortification, surprisingly vulnerable.

-From the perspective of Galla Placidia, sister of Emperor Honorius who was taken hostage by the Goths, the scene was surreal.
+From the perspective of Galla Placidia, sister of Emperor Honorius and taken hostage by the Goths, the scene was surreal.
 In her later writings, she described watching Gothic warriors wearing stolen senatorial togas, mockingly reenacting Senate proceedings in the abandoned Curia Julia.
 "They played at being Romans," she wrote, "while Rome herself lay bleeding."

 In the Forum Romanum, centuries of accumulated wealth were systematically looted.
 The Gothic warriors were particularly interested in precious metals, melting down ancient artistic treasures for their bullion value.
-One Gothic chief, as recorded by the historian Procopius, expressed amazement at the solid gold statue of Virtus (Roman Valor) – "Even their virtues are made of gold," he reportedly sneered.
+One Gothic chief, as recorded by the historian Procopius, expressed amazement at the solid gold statue of Virtus (Roman Valor).
+"Even their virtues are made of gold," he reportedly sneered.

 The common people of Rome suffered differently than the elite.
 Marcella, an aristocratic woman who had founded a Christian ascetic community on the Aventine Hill, was tortured by Goths demanding treasure she didn't have.
 Yet some poor Romans actually joined the looters, seeing an opportunity to strike back at their wealthy neighbors.

 The psychological impact resonated far beyond Rome's walls.
 Saint Jerome, in his monastery in Bethlehem, wrote: "The city which had taken the whole world was itself taken."
-The myth of Rome's eternal dominion – a cornerstone of imperial ideology – had been shattered.
+The myth of Rome's eternal dominion, a cornerstone of imperial ideology, had been shattered.
 If Rome could fall, nothing was certain anymore.

 The sack also accelerated changes in how Romans viewed themselves and their empire.
 Christianity, already the official religion, gained further strength as many interpreted the disaster as divine punishment for lingering paganism.
 Saint Augustine was prompted to write "The City of God" in response, arguing for a spiritual rather than earthly Roman Empire.